gwu-libraries/sfm-ui/docs/collections.rst

 The Twitter sample stream returns approximately 0.5-1% of public tweets, which is approximately 3GB a day (compressed).

-There are no seeds like in other Twitter collections; rather, the sample returns data every 30 minutes when on.
+Unlike other Twitter collections, there are no seeds for a Twitter sample.

+When on, the sample returns data every 30 minutes.

 Only one sample or :ref:`Twitter filter` can be run at a time per credential.